clarereville/ionic-assignment/README.md

 ####http://www.nhs.uk/livewell/goodfood/pages/eight-tips-healthy-eating.aspx
 ####Counter code: https://github.com/ianmcloughlin/ionic-counter

-##Disclaimer: All the Pictures in this app have taken from public domains &
-copyright of these belongs to respective owners.
+### All the Pictures in this app have taken from public domains & copyright of these belongs to respective owners.